nchen357/2020-sensor-miniproject/Report.md

 * Variance: 50.47
 * Percentage of total data that has been excluded: 0.088%

-	New probability functions for adjusted data:
+	New probability function for adjusted data:

 ![image](https://i.imgur.com/f4zPPIO.png)